Skarlso/blogsource/content/blog/2018-03-15-kubernetes-distributed-application.md

   clusterIP: None
 ~~~

 The more interesting part is that it requires two volumes.
 The two volumes are `known_people` and `unknown_people`.
 Can you guess what they will contain?
 Yep, images.
 The `known_people` volume contains all the images associated to the known people in the database.
-The `unknown_people` volume will contain all the new images.
-And that's the path we will need to use when sending images from the receiver.
-That is, wherever the mount point points too.
-Which in my case is `/unknown_people`.
-Basically the path needs to be one that the face recognition service can access.
+The `unknown_people` volume will contain all new images.
+And that's the path we will need to use when sending images from the receiver; that is wherever the mount point points too, which in my case is `/unknown_people`.
+Basically, the path needs to be one that the face recognition service can access.

-Now, with Kubernetes and Docker this is easy.
-It could be a mounted S3 or some kind of nfs or a local mount from host to guest.
+Now, with Kubernetes and Docker, this is easy.
+It can be a mounted S3 or some kind of nfs or a local mount from host to guest.
 The possibilities are endless (around a dozen or so).
 I'm going to use a local mount for the sake of simplicity.

-Mounting a volume has two parts.
-First, the Dockerfile has to specify volumes:
+Mounting a volume is done in two parts.
+Firstly, the Dockerfile has to specify volumes:

 ~~~Dockerfile
 VOLUME [ "/unknown_people", "/known_people" ]
 ~~~

-Second, the Kubernetes template needs add `volumeMounts` as seen in the MySQL service; the difference being `hostPath` instead of a claimed volume:
+Secondly, the Kubernetes template needs add `volumeMounts` as seen in the MySQL service; the difference being `hostPath` instead of claimed volume:

 ~~~yaml
         volumeMounts: